aspose-psd/Aspose.PSD-Products/psd/en/compress/psb/_index.md

 ---
-title: PSD PSB Reduce Size Solution
+title: PSD PSB Compress Solution
 weight: 7730
-url: /reduce-size
+url: /compress
 limit:
-description: Reduce PSD files size
+description: Compress Adobe Photoshop images to reduce files sizes
-keywords: [reduce psd size, make psd smaller, reduce psd, remove unnecessary psd data]
+keywords: [compress psd, compress psb, zip psd, reduce psd size, make psd smaller, remove unnecessary psd data, remove odd psd layers]
 ---
 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/upper-banner h1="Adobe Photoshop File Format Solution" h2="High Code APIs and free apps for PSD, PSB with ability to reduce size of files and compress using undocumented possibilities" logoImageSrc="https://www.aspose.cloud/templates/aspose/img/products/psd/headers/aspose_psd-brand.svg" imageAlt="Aspose.PSD Product Solution" >}}

 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/pf/feature-page-section h2="Reduce size of PSD Files">}}
+{{< blocks/products/pf/feature-page-section >}}

-<p>Reduce size of large PSD is a simple operation if you use Aspose.PSD.
-Reducing of the size can be archieved by removing cache data from PSD Files, Merging Layers, Converting to PSD Format with the less bit per color amount.
-Also, you can change color mode of PSD File, for example change from CMYK color to RGBA Color reduces the PSD file size.
-This app used not-documented features of PSD format, so the final result can be broken.
-Please use PSD File Reduce only if you clear know what you want to archive.</p>
+<h3 class="headingpdleft">Free Online App to Compress PSD and reduce its size</h3>
+<p>Compress large PSD and PSB files using lossy and lossless methods.
+Discover hidden potential of Aspose.PSD.
+It's not always safe for  Data in PSD File, so if you use it often you should test the PSD Files after the compression.
+Please note, that some compress features are Lossy, so after these types of compression you will not be able to restore initial PSD Files.
+This feature is provided "as is".
+You can compress PSD or reduce size of PSB files.</p>
 {{< psd/compress
 `https://psd-api-core-rl2ajsbv.k8s.dynabic.com/`

-`        // Lossless PSD file reduce operation
+`      // Lossless compression
         // Remove Cache Data
         Stream RemoveCacheData(PsdImage image)
         {